aaron-dm-mcdonald/automate-ec2-creation/README.md

 7) Key Pair
     - Create key pair
     - Make key pair file read only
-8) Use notepad or Code to fill out the `aws ec2 run-instances` command and execute it when ready
+8) Use the text file from 3) and fill out the `aws ec2 run-instances` command and execute it when ready
 9) List EC2 info to verify EC2 launched and get info needed.
 10) Use public DNS and launch SSH Client
 11) Connect to your EC2 instance...